Flash memory: Writing and erasing

 NAND flash uses tunnel injection for writing and tunnel release for erasing.
 NAND flash memory forms the core of the removable USB storage devices known as USB flash drives, as well as most memory card formats and solid-state drives available today.

 The hierarchical structure of NAND flash starts at a cell level which establishes strings, then pages, blocks, planes and ultimately a die.
 A string is a series of connected NAND cells in which the source of one cell is connected to the drain of the next one.
 Depending on the NAND technology, a string typically consists of 32 to 128 NAND cells.
 Strings are organised into pages which are then organised into blocks in which each string is connected to a separate line called a bitline.
 All cells with the same position in the string are connected through the control gates by a wordline.
 A plane contains a certain number of blocks that are connected through the same bitline.
 A flash die consists of one or more planes, and the peripheral circuitry that is needed to perform all the read, write, and erase operations.

 The architecture of NAND flash means that data can be read and programmed (written) in pages, typically between 4 KiB and 16 KiB in size, but can only be erased at the level of entire blocks consisting of multiple pages.
 When a block is erased, all the cells are logically set to 1.
 Data can only be programmed in one pass to a page in a block that was erased.
+The programming process is set one or more cells from 1 to 0.
 Any cells that have been set to 0 by programming can only be reset to 1 by erasing the entire block.
-This means that before new data can be programmed into a page that already contains data, the current contents of the page plus the new data must be copied to a new, erased page.
+This means that before new data can be programmed into a page that already contains data, the current contents of the page plus the new data must all be copied to a new, erased page.
 If a suitable erased page is available, the data can be written to it immediately.
 If no erased page is available, a block must be erased before copying the data to a page in that block.
 The old page is then marked as invalid and is available for erasing and reuse.
+This is different from operating system LBA view, for example, if operating system writes 1100 0011 to the flash storage device (such as SSD), the data actually written to the flash memory may be 0011 1100.

 Vertical NAND

 Vertical NAND (V-NAND) or 3D NAND memory stacks memory cells vertically and uses a charge trap flash architecture.
 The vertical layers allow larger areal bit densities without requiring smaller individual cells.
-It is also sold under the trademark BiCS Flash, which is a trademark of Kioxia Corporation (former Toshiba Memory Corporation).
+It is also sold under the trademark BiCS Flash, which is a trademark of Kioxia Corporation (formerly Toshiba Memory Corporation).
 3D NAND was first announced by Toshiba in 2007.
 V-NAND was first commercially manufactured by Samsung Electronics in 2013.